-Cross the forecourt and access the small raised terrace through the wooden gate.
-Continue around the Hall to the north side and walking along the gravelled terrace above the Croquet Lawn note the view to the north (4).
+Continue around the Hall to the north side and walking along the raised gravel terrace note the long view to the north (4).
 The vista was here when Brown arrived, but he changed the planting, making the Wilderness Grove more informal in appearance.
 He also added 'clumps' of trees in the distant fields to draw in the wider countryside.

-3. East view to the Lake

-About 2/3 of the way along the terrace, turn right at the spiral topiary.
+About 2/3rds of the way along the raised gravel terrace there is a gravel path leading through trees to the north-west.

+3. East view to the lake

 Although not attributed to Brown, the Yew Topiary Garden on the left of the path is worth a detour.

 Follow the gravel path to a T-junction and then turn right.
 The path takes a circuit 'all around' the lawns (5) and is in the same location as Brown created it.

-At the point where the path passes the end of the Yew Avenue (4) there is a gate and stile to access into the Wilderness Grove (6).
+At the point where the path passes

-4. North Yew Avenue
+4. North yew avenue